Real-time distributed firewall

 Essentially, there are three parts of working DisWall:

-• DisWall service that is reading IPs from a logging pipe
+• DisWall service that is reading IPs from journald and adds them to blocklist

 What is iptables?

-iptables is a generic firewalling software that allows you to define rulesets.
+iptables is a generic (and old) firewalling software that allows you to define rulesets.
 Each rule within an IP table consists of a number of classifiers (iptables matches) and one connected action (iptables target).

 But to work with big lists of IPs you need to install ipset - an extension to iptables, that adds an ability to work with lists of networks or IPs.